“June 17, 2042

 “Why are we stopping?”
-Chloe asked, somewhat alarmed.
+Chloe asked, somewhat wary.

 “Relax,” Joel said, shutting off the truck.
-“We all need a bathroom break, stretch our legs, and I need to top off our fuel.”
+“I’m sure we all need a bathroom break, stretch our legs, and I need to top off our fuel.”

 The three wanderers dismounted the diesel and stretched, satisfying pops emanating from Joel’s lower back.
 “Ah… That’s the stuff,” he whispered to himself, and headed to the red, barn looking house.
 Finding it locked, Joel stepped back and prepared to kick the door in.

 “WAIT, wait, wait…” came Chloe’s voice, approaching the door.